jeffrey-l-turner/CPSC-370_BTC_derivates_AI_Chapman/lectures/lecture13.md

 - Mid-term next week; Will be in class and proctered.
 - Reminder: Upgdate your Aider: `pip install aider-chat`
 - New context window size and demo set up.
+- Send Pull Requests for my review to my Chapman email
+- If in need of office hours, please DM.
+Had Zoom problem yesterday.

 # Using dotfiles and Homebrew on MacOS (better M2 setup)
 * [Install Warp](https://app.warp.dev/referral/PXZMWP)